Liver Cancer

 • Suitable for: This is for those who are infected with primary liver cancer and metastatic liver cancer.

 • Suitable for: liver cancers that are not eligible for surgery or local ablative therapy.
-In contrast to TACE, some patients with Portal vein thrombosis, a contraindication for TACE, appeared to tolerate SIRT favorably.
-Retrospective comparison between SIRT and TACE suggested similar efficacy, but there is no reported randomized controlled trials to compare SIRT and TACE face-to-face.
+In contrast to TACE, some patients with portal vein thrombosis, a contraindication for TACE, appeared to tolerate SIRT favorably.
+A prospective randomized trial comparison between SIRT and TACE suggested that these two procedures had similar efficacy.

 • SIRT is contraindicated in patients who have poor liver function or uncontrolled ascites.
 Pre-treatment assessment with hepatic angiogram and Technetium MAA scan is necessary to evaluate the amount of microspheres uptake in lung, liver, and gastrointestinal tract.
 Inadvertent delivery of SIR- microspheres to the gastrointestinal tract or pancreas will cause acute abdominal pain, acute pancreatitis, cholecystitis, or peptic ulceration.
 Excessive shunting to the lung may lead to radiation pneumonitis.
 Excessive radiation to the normal liver parenchyma may result in radiation hepatitis.

 • Suitable for: patients who are not amenable to undergo surgery or local ablative therapies.
 It is also indicated in patients who have developed recurrence despite multiple courses of TACE.
-Patients with Portal vein thrombosis who are not suitable for TACE can also be treated with SABR.
-Objective response rates are 80-90% in HCCs less than 5 cm in diameter, and in the range of 50-70% in larger cancers.
-Improved local control and survival have been seen in patients treated with higher doses.
+Patients with portal vein thrombosis who are not suitable for TACE can also be treated with SABR.

 8